primevprotocol/docs-builder-boost/src/routes/docs/[...2]Providers/[...2]buildermodifications/+page.md

 ### **Step 2.
 Updating the Relay Interface to Support Block Submission to Primev/Builder Boost**

-In this commit, we simply add all the required function details to support updating the Relay interface to publish to Builder Boost.
+In this commit, we simply add all the required function details to support updating the Relay interface to publish to builder-boost.

 **[Commit: 6d8ae9aae17a1b966ac0f682ba9843bd8746dc4f](https://github.com/primevprotocol/builder-reference-primev/commit/6d8ae9aae17a1b966ac0f682ba9843bd8746dc4f)**